Special Devo tags

 my.sythesis and my.blend

-A tag beginning with my.synthesis or my.blend identifies a custom table; either a new table created from another table's contents or a union of two tables.
+A tag beginning with my.synthesis or my.blend identifies a custom table; either a new table created from that contents of another table, or a union of two tables.
+When you create a custom table, you can choose between these two prefixes when you assign a name to the new table.
+See Create a custom table for more information.

-You cannot use these tags to send data to Devo.
+These tags are not used to send data to Devo.

 This is a special table where Devo saves any inbound event that has no tag or has a tag that it doesn't recognize.
 This can also happen if the hostname of the machine where the Devo Relay is installed contains dots (for example, relay.host.name).